chansizzle/SimpleJoyArt/README.md

 ---

-- :blue_book: Running the script will create the directory specified near the top of the script.
+- :blue_book: Running the script will create the directory, specified near the top of the script.
 - :orange_book: When running each file will display as Downloaded or Failed
-- :notebook: Failed downloads are added to the failures log file specified in the script.
+- :notebook: Failed downloads are added to the failures log file, specified near the top of the script.
 - :closed_book: Failed downloads will be for multiple reasons.
-There will be many failures for unknown reasons.
+There will be many failures with unknown causes.
 Legitimate failures are when the URL is no longer valid - renamed, removed, misspelled.
-- :notebook_with_decorative_cover: To try downloading the list of failed files again, copy the list of failed downloads from the failures log file and replace the list of URLs in the script with the copied list.
-Delete the failure log (or rename it) so you do not append the next iteration of failures to the existing list.
-Then rerun the script.
+- :notebook_with_decorative_cover: Try downloading the list of failed files again.
+To do so,
+- 1. copy the list of failed downloads from the failures log file
+  2. replace the list of URLs in the script with the copied list
+  3. delete the failure log (or rename it) so you do not append the next iteration of failures to the existing list
+  4. rerun the script

 ### Linux
 ![Screenshot from 2024-03-08 14-32-41](https://github.com/chansizzle/SimpleJoyArt/assets/14916599/b1507630-e2b3-4578-a3ca-132e00a000db)